 Your actual CPA may be above or below your target CPA.
 This is because:

-- Your actual CPA depends on factors outside Google's control, like changes to your app or website, your ads, or increased competition in ad auctions.
+- Your actual CPA depends on factors outside Google's control, like changes to your website, your ads, or increased competition in ad auctions.

 - Your actual conversion rate can be lower than the predicted conversion rate.

-Tips to optimize your target CPA for app installs
+Tips to optimize your target CPA for website conversions

-You can see the results of your target CPA bid strategy in the statistics table on the Campaigns tab.
-To monitor your conversion tracking, add the pre-defined column set for Conversions to the statistics table for your campaign.
+You can see the results of your target CPA bid strategy in the statistics table on the Campaigns page.
+To monitor your conversion tracking, add conversions to the statistics table for your campaign.
 This will show you the number of conversions resulting from your ads.

 Learn more about how to add columns to see specific performance data.

-To see more specific data for each conversion action, like the number of installs and the cost-per-install (under “Cost/conv.”), you can segment your conversions by “Conversion name.”
+To see more specific data for each conversion action, like the number of purchases and the cost-per-purchase (under “Cost/conv.”), you can segment your conversions by “Conversion name.”
 Learn how to use segments to view performance data.